P&ID Software | AutoCAD Plant 3D | Autodesk

 AutoCAD Plant 3D is included with your AutoCAD subscription.
 If you have infrequent users and are interested in a pay-as-you-go option, learn more about flex options.

 A PFD is a process flow diagram which is a more general illustration of plant process flow between the major equipment in a plant.
-A P&ID is a more detailed schematic to show all the equipment, piping, instrumentation and connexions at a plant.
+A P&ID is a more detailed schematic to show all the equipment, piping, instrumentation, and connections at a plant.

 A P&ID typically includes the following components: